cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/frontend/next_app_marie/README.md

 ## Deployment (via Docker)

+If the backend endpoint is different from the value of `NEXT_PUBLIC_BACKEND_ENDPOINT` in [`.env`](.env), create a new file named `.env.local` and set its value here.
+Then, execute the following.

 ```
 docker build -t next-app-marie .
 docker run --name next-app-marie -p 3000:3000 next-app-marie
 ```

-The app will be available at `localhost:3000`.
+The app will be available at `localhost:3000/demos/marie`.

 ## Running Next app at a subpath behind an NGINX reverse proxy